ALIAB

 What is it?

-The BSL Adult Language Impairment Battery (ALIM) is a clinical battery for profiling British Sign Language and gesture ability in deaf adults.
+The BSL Adult Language Impairment and Aphasia Battery (ALIAB) is a clinical battery for profiling British Sign Language and gesture ability in deaf adults.
 It is intended for use with adult British sign language users to assess suspected language impairment.
-These may be either developmental or acquired language impairments, including; those with developmental language disorder; learning disabilities; and language aphasia after a stroke or another brain condition.
+These may be either developmental or acquired language impairments, including those with developmental language disorder; learning disabilities; and language aphasia after a stroke or another brain condition.

 Tests from this battery may also be used to assess knowledge of BSL by home-signers or those arriving from other countries.
 In particular the Noun Comprehension Test can be used to assess whether a deaf person has full knowledge of BSL or whether they are relying mainly on gesture to communicate.

 Tests in this battery may also be useful for teaching purposes, related to learning BSL or BSL linguistics.
-For example, asking deaf children/ BSL students/ university students to complete the BSL negation, BSL Questions or BSL phonology tests may give them a better understanding of these concepts.
+For example, asking deaf children/BSL students/university students to complete the BSL Negation, BSL Questions or BSL Phonology tests may give them a better understanding of these concepts.
 Likewise, the BSL Noun Comprehension Test could be used to explore the concept of iconicity.
-BSL

 What is involved?

-This is a battery of tests of varying length from 10 – 30 minutes.
-The tests are video-based task with BSL instructions.
+This is a battery of tests of varying length from 10–30 minutes.
+The tests are video-based tasks with BSL instructions.
 Responses can be entered either by the participant or the clinician by selecting the correct picture from an array.

 The tests are designed to screen for aphasia and language difficulties in deaf adults.
-The pattern of errors they make on the tests provide detailed diagnostic information about the likelihood of aphasia or language impairment.
-All the tasks in the ALIM are easy and healthy deaf adult signers, who know BSL, will make very few errors.
+The pattern of errors they make on the tests provides detailed diagnostic information about the likelihood of aphasia or language impairment.
+All the tasks in the ALIAB are easy, and healthy deaf adult signers who know BSL will make very few errors.

 Who is it suitable for?